Klasllani/CSTR-Simulation-Asllani/README.md

 python main.py --V 2.0 --F 0.8 --k 0.15 --Ku 3.0 --Tu 15.0 --c_ref 0.9 --pulse_start 25
    ```

 **FYI**: If the user doesn’t provide any specific system inputs when running the script, the default parameters defined in the argparse setup will be used.
-The are defined in the next section.
+They are defined below, in the next section.

 ### Default Parameters: